Donald Shaw, 3rd Baron Craigmyle

-Thomas Shaw, 3rd Baron Craigmyle KStJ, (17 November 1923 – 30 April 1998) was a British aristocrat, a prominent convert to Roman Catholicism and a philanthropist.
-He was a former President of the Catholic Union of Great Britain.
+Thomas Donald Mackay Shaw, 3rd Baron Craigmyle KStJ (17 November 1923 – 30 April 1998) was a British aristocrat, a prominent convert to Roman Catholicism, and a philanthropist.
+He was a President of the Catholic Union of Great Britain.

 Early life

-Thomas Donald Mackay Shaw, The (3rd) Lord Craigmyle, was the son of the 2nd Baron Craigmyle and born on 17 November 1923.
+The young Shaw was the son of the 2nd Baron Craigmyle and was born on 17 November 1923.

-He was educated at Eton and Trinity College, Oxford, obtaining a Master of Arts degree.
-In 1943, he became a sub-lieutenant in the Royal Navy Volunteer Reserve, serving until 1946.
+He was educated at Eton and Trinity College, Oxford, obtaining a MA degree.
+In 1943, he was commissioned as a sub-lieutenant into the Royal Navy Volunteer Reserve, serving until 1946.

 Personal life

-In 1955 he married the artist Anthea Esther Christine Rich (1933–2016), daughter of Canon Edward Rich.
-She grew up in Chiswick, studied at the Chelsea School of Art, before travelling to India where she met Lord Craigmyle.
-They were married in St James's, Spanish Place, London, in 1955.
+In 1955, Shaw married the artist Anthea Esther Christine Rich (1933–2016), a daughter of Canon Edward Rich.
+She had grown up in Chiswick and studied at the Chelsea School of Art, before travelling to India where she met her future husband.
+They were married in St James's, Spanish Place, Westminster, in 1955.
 He followed his wife in converting to Roman Catholicism in 1956.

 They had four sons and three daughters.
-Their second son the Hon.
-Thomas Columba Shaw is the current (4th) Baron Craigmyle.
+Their second son Thomas Columba Shaw is the current (4th) Baron Craigmyle.
 Their youngest son Joseph Shaw is an academic and the current chairman of the Latin Mass Society.

 Craigmyle struggled with alcoholism, and following his recovery committed much of his time and wealth to charitable work helping addicts, the homeless and the destitute.

 Career

 He was chairman of Craigmyle & Co Ltd, and Claridge Mills Ltd, and director of Inchcape & Co.
 Ltd. Clubs: Royal Thames Yacht Club, Caledonian Club, Bengal (Calcutta).
 Membership of other associations: Royal Society of Arts (FRSA), Venerable Order of Saint John (CStJ), and President of the British Association of the Sovereign Order of Malta.

 Lord Craigmyle was "one of Britain's most philanthropic Roman Catholic laymen.
-A convert...with a deep piety and astonishing personal generosity, to the great benefit of the numerous causes he supported" [quoted from his obituary in The Times, 8 May 1998].
+A convert...with a deep piety and astonishing personal generosity, to the great benefit of the numerous causes he supported".

 He died on 30 April 1998.